-Excerpt: Nintendo’s got an uncanny knack for knowing when it might be a good time to bring one of its hallowed franchises back to the fore, and sure enough, now seems like as good a time as any for more Donkey Kong Country.
+Excerpt: Nintendo’s got an uncanny knack for knowing when it might be a good time to bring one of its hallowed franchises back to the fore, and sure enough, now seems like as good a time as any for more Donkey Kong Country in multiplayer maps of cod ghosts.
 And mw3 perks and Retro has done a fine job with this new installment, which has Nintendo’s trademark fit and finish all over it.
 If you’re yearning for solid, demanding 2D platforming and can look past some slightly misplaced motion controls, you could do far worse than Donkey Kong Country Returns.

 Metro.co.uk: Score – 7/10

 Excerpt: In the end we enjoyed this game a lot more than we expected, but it still feels like you’re enjoying it for ulterior reasons.
 Previously it was because of the graphics, this time it’s because of the nostalgia.
 Not just for the series itself but for the simple charms of a well-designed, gimmick free 2D platformer.